kstenschke/tictac-track/README.md

 ### Command: resume (r) - Resumes last or given entry (starts a new entry w/ same task and comment)

+If the given argument is no existing ID, but there is an entry w/ such a task number, the system suggests to resume the related entry.

 #### Usage examples

 `r`    - Resume latest entry (has to be not running anymore).